zschoche/mlog/README.md

 Example: `MLOG_INFO("how to log");`

-The next functions working with `std::stringstream`:
+The next functions work with `std::stringstream`:

     MLOG_TRACE_STREAM()
     MLOG_DEBUG_STREAM()